 The Dance Space, a new build in Brighton, will provide a dedicated space for dance in the heart of the City.
-It is scheduled for completion in 2016.
+It is due to open in 2017.

 South East Dance is on a mission to get even more people involved in and excited about dance.
 To make this happen, we want to ensure the best dance by the most talented artists gets made and that local people have greater opportunities to get actively involved with dance.